- About Breast Cancer

 Hardly anyone I asked was aware of their existence, despite using toothpastes, facewashes and other products containing them.
 Like me, they assumed that they wouldn’t have been able to buy a product that would so obviously and needlessly damage our environment.

-The scientific evidence of the damage caused by microbeads, and other forms of ‘microplastic’, and the risks they pose for human health, has been building for several years (see our recent blog on the subject).
+The scientific evidence of the damage caused by microbeads, and other forms of ‘microplastic’, and the risks they pose for human health, has been building for several years.
 Many of the chemicals associated with microplastics and chemicals that leach from plastic, such as phthalates and bisphenol A, are endocrine disruptors (which can affect the function of the hormone system), and may be linked to breast cancer.
 The United States has banned them from personal care products, but despite this, the Government has wavered on banning them in the UK, hoping for voluntary action from the companies making them.

 We think that this is wrongheaded and we agree with a recent Environmental Audit Committee report, which argues that action is needed now.
 Pre-cautionary regulations to protect our environment and our health should have prevented companies from producing products containing microbeads in the first place.
 The same principle applies to toxic flame retardants in furniture or diesel particulates from car fumes.